amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 	  <time_macros>Observation Times</time_macros>
 	</aqueous_pressure>
       </liquid_phase>
     </observations>

 Walkabout
 ---------

-The ''walkabout'' element defines the file naming scheme and frequency for writing out the walkabout files.
+The ``walkabout`` element defines the file naming scheme and frequency for writing out the walkabout files.
 As mentioned above, the user does not influence what is written to the walkabout files only the writing frequency and naming scheme.
-Thus, the ''walkabout'' element has the following requirements
+Thus, the ``walkabout`` element has the following requirements

 .. code-block:: xml